mas-bandwidth/netcode/STANDARD.md

 ## Connect Token Structure

-A _connect token_ ensures that only clients who have authenticated and requested connection via the web backend can connect dedicated servers.
+A _connect token_ ensures that only authenticated clients who request connection via the web backend can connect to dedicated servers.

-The connect token consists of two parts: private and public.
+The connect token has two parts: private and public.

-The private portion is encrypted and signed with a private key known to the web backend and dedicated server instances.
+The private portion of a connect token is encrypted and signed with a private key shared between the web backend and dedicated server instances.

-Prior to encryption the private connect token has the following binary format.
+Prior to encryption the private connect token data has the following binary format.

     [client id] (uint64) // globally unique identifier for an authenticated client [num server addresses] (uint32) // in [1,32]